aleshaleksey/fansys23/skills.md

   - 8: 7-12 inches wide.
   - 12: 2-6 inches wide.
   - 16: Less than 2 inches wide.
 - When moving over unstable or slippery surfaces.
-For threshold, start with 0 and add all modifiers that apply.
+For threshold, start with the threshold based on the surface's width (or 0) and add all modifiers that apply.
   - Slippery or Frictionless surface: +5 or +10.
   - Violent (eg ship in a storm) or extreme movement (eg earthquake or collapse): +5 or +10.
   - Slope (30-45 deg), Steep slope (45+): +2 or +5.